-For the named executive officers other than Mr. Smiley and Dr. Skovronsky, shares earned for the 2017-2018 performance period are subject to an additional 13-month service-vesting period and are shown in the table below as restricted stock units (RSUs).
-Mr. Smiley and Dr. Skovronsky's 2017-2018 performance awards were paid in shares of Lilly common stock.
+For the named executive officers other than Mr. Smiley and Dr. Skovronsky, shares earned for the 2017-2018 performance period are subject to an additional 13-month service-vesting period and are shown in the table below as restricted stock units.
+Mr. Smiley's and Dr. Skovronsky's 2017-2018 performance awards were paid in shares of Lilly common stock.